xiangzhi/psi-wiki/Writing-Components.md

 In general, follow the guidelines we have already provided above when writing components.

 If you are writing a single-input, single-output component, use the `ConsumerProducer<TIn, TOut>` base class and write a corresponding stream operator as an extension method as this will simplify authoring.
-Make sure the stream operator takes a `DeliveryPolicy` parameter, and uses it when creating the connection to the receiver of the consumer-producer class.
+Make sure the stream operator takes a `DeliveryPolicy<TIn>` parameter, and uses it when creating the connection to the receiver of the consumer-producer class.

 If your component has a single input, but multiple outputs, name the input `In` and implement the `IConsumer<T>` interface.
 Similarly, if your component has multiple inputs but a single output, name the output `Out` and implement the `IProducer<T>` interface.